nicolas-cusan/destyle.css/Readme.md

 - Contributes to the separation of presentation and semantics
 - Sets sensible default styles (see [rules](#rules))
 - Well suited for utility class libraries and large codebases
-- Supports modern browsers, therefor is small in size (~0.95kb, minified gzipped)
+- Made for modern browsers only, therefor small in size (~0.95kb)

 ## Installation